centerorbit/depcharge/README.md

 ### Primary Commands:

  --kind		Is the top-level filter that's applied, opperations are run based on 'kind'.
 If --kind is not specified, then the first COMMAND/ARG is used
+ --instead  Is used to specify a command you'd like to run against --kind, but is not 'kind'.
  --labels	Comma separated list of labels to filter by, inherited from parents

 ### Available Options: